herwineric/Portfolio/Project/Python/Text converter/README.md

 This is the Python version of the original TTC package in R. The purpose of the package is to filter strings of non-frequent words and transform it to columns with the frequency if the the common words.

-The package is not big, the three things to remember, at the moment, is:
+The package is not big, the three things to remember, for the moment, is:

 1. The initial process of the class.
 Give it paramters such as minimum support between a value of 0 and 1.
 Remember, the lower the `minSup` is, the more time it will take to compute.